seme4/ssi-consultancy/DeployersGuide.md

 **Note:** These instructions apply to a deployment of sameAs Lite on Ubuntu 14.10.
 Other operating systems may differ in how packages are installed, the versions of these packages.
 Consult the relevant documentation for your operating system.

+These assume you have sudo access to install and configure access and that you have created a root shell using:

+   $ sudo su -

 ---

 ## Install Apache 2